Vyral/base-template/_drafts/our-summer-barbecue-kickoff-is-almost-here.md

 {% include youtube.html %}

-On June 1, we want you to join us at Lone Peak Park for our summer barbecue kickoff.
-Here are the details.
+<center>On June 1, we want you to join us at Lone Peak Park for our summer barbecue kickoff.
+Here are the details.</center>

 We’re here today at beautiful Lone Peak Park (10140 S. 700 E, Sandy, UT), the site of Colemere Realty’s upcoming Summer Barbecue Kickoff.
 Please join us on June 1 from 11 a.m. to 3 p.m. for great barbecue, lots of fun, and prizes galore.
 We appreciate your support so much, and this is just a way for us to thank you in person.
 Click this link to RSVP.
 We can’t wait to see you there.